-Sorry, you just stepped in on me and my love affair with Mexican food…. or should I say fusion food because I’m guessing no self respecting Mexican would lay claim to this creamy, non spicy recipe.
-I actually joked with Kevin that the recipe should be called gringa enchiladas.
-LOL!
-Yeah I’m that white girl messing with tradition.
-But even though they’re not in any way authentic, these chicken enchiladas sure are delicious!
+Sorry, you just stepped in on me and my love affair with Mexican food…. or should I say fusion food because they’re not in any way authentic, but these chicken enchiladas sure are delicious!

 I’m constantly stretching the concept of the margarita, so why not enchiladas too?
-The first time I made these, I used my easy ROASTED PEPPER ENCHILADA SAUCE recipe and the dish was a solid C. It was good, but the sauce overpowered the delicate filling resulting in a lopsided dish.
+The first time I made these, I used my easy roasted pepper enchilada sauce recipe and the dish was a solid C. It was good, but the spicy sauce overpowered the delicate filling resulting in a lopsided dish.
 I mean, we ate it, but if I’d give it a C, it’s not going on the blog!

 So, the second recipe test, I made a poblano sour cream sauce.
 I made two casseroles, one for my awesome neighbors (you know the ones who are the most generous, awesome foster parents ever) and one for us.
 Kevin and I loved the chicken enchiladas this time, but I knew it was a winner when Charleston texted me for the recipe.
 I kinda thought this would happen…